 Performance tests: It seems that if you practice even a few fully timed PTs/MPTs, you’re ahead of most people.
 You can further pin down areas of concern by practicing just those areas.
 For example, if you have trouble pulling out the law in time, solely practice identifying the rules in the library without ever opening the file.

-For a free, comprehensive guide to killing the PTs/MPTs, get access to it below.
+For a free, comprehensive guide to killing the PTs/MPTs, let me know where to send it to you.

 4) “Issue checking” and issue statements